ksu-cs-textbooks/cis301/content/10-chapter/10_5-globals.md

 Here, we have a global `time` variable and a `tick` function that increases the time by 1 with each function call.
 Since the `tick` function changes the `time` global variable, we must include two things in its function contract:

-- A `modifies` clause that lists `time` as one of the global variables modified by this function
+- A `Modifies` clause that lists `time` as one of the global variables modified by this function
 - A postcondition that describes how the value of `time` after the function call compares to the value of `time` just before the function call.
-The statement `time == time_in + 1` means: "the value of time after the function call equals the value of time just before the function call, plus one".
+The statement `time == In(time) + 1` means: "the value of time after the function call equals the value of time just before the function call, plus one".

 ## Global invariants